junelva/wl-gammarelay-applet/README.md

   -V, --version                        Print version
 ```

-Known issues: escape does not close the window.
-Moving the cursor away from the window will cause it to fade out and close.
-If you spend a long time scrolling over the sliders, the applet loses connection and must be restarted.
+Known issues: escape does not close the window (todo).
+If you spend a long time scrolling over the sliders, the applet loses connection and must be restarted (cause unknown; suspect DBus rate limiting).

 Contribution welcome.